MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 #### **Automated Testing**
 Run a page scan using Deque’s axe DevTool.
 How to use Deque's axe Dev Tool can be found on the [Setting Up Your Testing Environment webpage](https://mnit-dot-a11y.github.io/testing-environment/).

 **Attention!** Axe DevTool is excellent at identifying simple issues like solid-colored text on solid-colored backgrounds that do not meet contrast ratios.
-It’s terrible at identifying anything more complex, like text on background images, gradients, and different states for user interface components (like hover or focus) that do not meet contrast ratios.
-You must manually review the page to verify that the color elements meet accessibility requirements.
+It’s terrible at identifying anything more complex, like text on background images, gradients, and different states for user interface components (like hover or focus) that do not meet contrast ratios. **You must manually review the page to verify that the color elements meet accessibility requirements**.

 #### **Manual Testing**